Beth Burkhart, GPNPS Field Trip Coordinator, lists these field trips for Society members and guests.

 FRIDAY NIGHT, JUNE 9

 Meet 6:30pm at Crook County Courthouse to drive to Inyan Kara for full moon hike led by Rylan Sprague, Northern Hills District Botanist.
+The length of the walk is about 1 mile with frequent stops to observe the many occurrences of culturally significant plants.
+Hike will last about 1 hour.

 SATURDAY, JUNE 10

 Half day hike - 1.5 mile hike on Joyner Ridge Trail hike led by Rene Ohms, Devils Tower NM Chief of Resource Management, or staff.
 Meet at the trailhead at 9am (an entrance fee of $15 or pass is required to enter Devils Tower NM).
+The trail traverses beautiful ponderosa pine forests and meadows of wildflowers, with excellent opportunities to view Devils Tower.

 8 pm - Dinner will be followed by an evening program at Devils Tower NM amphitheater.
 Speaker is Dave Ode, author of Dakota Flora and long-time SD State Botanist.
 You do not need to have dinner with us to enjoy the program!